 A couple of displays did stand out as novel.
 The Miles trio brought together a Gemini with a couple of Messengers and the Bader's Bus Company had three disabled pilots in Piper PA-28 Warriors performing their first ever public display.

 Is this to be the long-term future of the spring show at Duxford?
 Probably.
 Two of their three shows, the Battle of Britain Show in September and Flying Legends in July, have a heavy emphasis on vintage and especially warbird types and are extremely popular with airshow fans.
 Understandably, the venue needs something else for its other show.
 For the casual airshow visitor this may well have been ideal.
 For the enthusiasts and other airshow regulars, it wasn't.
 Yes, there are the ground displays and museums, but they are there for the other Duxford shows, too.
 Yes, the Bader and Miles trios were new.
 But overall the mix was a bit like a seaside show without the sand.
 Seaside shows are free.
 The Duxford Festival isn't.
-For me, the Festival needed a bit more to please more than the average husband, wife and 2.3 children.
+For me, the Festival needed a little more to please more than the average husband, wife and 2.3 children.

 Duxford's Spring Air Show is usually themed, with flying and static displays inspired by a subject chosen for the season.
 However, for 2017 the theme was simply 'Festival', celebrating the Imperial War Museum's 100 years with a huge variety of flying, mostly from the UK but with a significant contribution from abroad.